-- For Windows: %BINDIR%\TDS\server\sample - For UNIX: \$BINDIR/TDS/server/sample hostcmdoper hostcmdoper
+- For Windows systems: %BINDIR%\TDS\server\sample - For AIX or Linux: \$BINDIR/TDS/server/sample hostcmdoper hostcmdoper

 Issue this command before issuing the hostcmd command to set the NetView operator ID and password or password phrase.
 The hostcmdoper command can also be used to display or delete the NetView operator ID and password or password phrase in the ihsshiccc.cfg file.